15 Mac-Hardening Security Tips to Protect Your Privacy

 Posted on August 3rd, 2015 by Derek Erwin and Kirk McElhearn

-When you get a new computer, setting it up is rarely a breeze, but if you’re privacy focused, things get even more complex.
-Mac security settings can be especially challenging to configure, as all kinds of activities are kept hidden behind the scenes.
-If you’re setting up a new machine or upgrading to the latest version of OS X, it’s never a bad idea to check your privacy settings.
+When you get a new Mac, it’s pretty easy to set it up and get started using it, but if you’re concerned about your privacy, you need to spend some time to ensure that the Mac’s security settings match your needs.
+Mac security settings can be especially challenging to configure, as there are more and more of them as Apple increases its push to protect users.
+Whether you’re setting up a new Mac or upgrading to the latest version of macOS, it’s a good idea to check your privacy settings.

 Lock Down Access to Your Mac

-An administrator may make mistakes, and they can change or delete any file.
+An administrator may make mistakes, and they can change or delete some files that are essential to the Mac.
 They can also install any software, which may be a risk, if the software is malicious.
 Standard users, however, have limited access rights on a Mac.
-They can use, change, and create files in their home folder, access folders on shared volumes if the permissions allow it, change settings to non-secure preferences in System Preferences, and install some software (if it doesn’t need install items in the System or Library folders).
-While standard accounts are more limited, it can be useful to use for daily work, just to be safe.
+They can use, change, and create files in their home folder, access folders on shared volumes if the permissions allow it, change settings to non-secure preferences in System Preferences, and install some software (if it doesn’t need to install items in the System or Library folders).
+While standard accounts are more limited, they can be useful for daily work, just to be safe.

 While using a standard account is not full blown protection from malware, it does protect from some types of malware, and can provide a warning that something is going on.
 It can also prevent you from blundering by deleting files that you didn’t mean to erase.
 So using two accounts is a tiny bit of hassle that is worth trying out to save you from potential disasters.

 See Understanding User Accounts in macOS to find out more about the difference between these types of accounts, and to learn how to create a new, standard user account for your everyday use.